The NextGen Giving Circle of the Princeton Area Community Foundation has awarded more than $20,000 in grants to four area nonprofits.

 - Boys & Girls Club in Trenton; a $2,500 grant to purchase equipment and supplies, such as plants, seeds, containers for its new Garden & Outdoor Education Center.
 The grant will also help pay for the additional maintenance costs of operating the new facility.

-To learn more about the NextGen Giving Circle, or to become a member, contact Diana Leighton, Community Foundation Vice President, Philanthropy Programs, at 609.219.1800 ext.
-13 or email Diana.
+To learn more about the NextGen Giving Circle, or to become a member, contact Marcia Shackelford, Community Foundation Chief Philanthropy Officer, at 609.219.1800 ext.
+20 or email Marcia.

 The Princeton Area Community Foundation promotes philanthropy and builds community across Mercer County and central New Jersey.
 It helps people and companies make effective charitable gifts and awards grants to nonprofits.
 Since its founding in 1991, the Community Foundation has grown into an organization with more than $180 million in assets and made grants of more than $149 million, including $21 million in 2018.